vvscode/docs/docs/tutorials/sending-sms-with-curl.md

 ## What’s next?

-This is just a basic demo of our [SMS API](https://www.sinch.com/products/messaging/sms/), but read `our documentation <sms-classic-sinch>` and other `tutorials <tutorialssite>` to see how you can integrate this with your own backend.
+This is just a basic demo of our [SMS API](https://www.sinch.com/products/messaging/sms/), but read [our documentation <sms-classic-sinch>` and other `tutorials](doc:tutorialssite) to see how you can integrate this with your own backend.
 Have questions?
 Just email the team [here](mailto:hello@sinch.com).